Foals (band): 2007–2008: Antidotes

 In early 2007, the band released the limited edition 7" singles "Hummer" and "Mathletics", both produced by Gareth Parton.
 "Hummer" later featured on the Channel Four teen drama Skins.
 Philippakis described this period as 'the music was almost a premeditated mix of blending techno and minimalism [and] we'd set ourselves these rules, like 'only staccato rhythms', and 'guitars must be played really high'.

 In the summer of 2007, Foals began working on their debut album in New York.
 It was produced by Dave Sitek of TV on the Radio.
 The band decided to mix the album themselves, stating that Sitek made the first master copy of the album sound like "it was recorded in the Grand Canyon".
 Philippakis has stated a number of times that Foals and Sitek are on good terms, even though the mix by Sitek was rejected by the band.
 Foals released their debut album, titled Antidotes, on 24 March 2008 in the UK and on 8 April 2008 in the US.
-The album was a commercial success in the UK, debuting at number three on the UK Albums Charts.
+The album was a commercial success in the UK, debuting at number three on the UK Albums Chart.
 The album was a minor success in other countries, charting in Japan, France and the Netherlands.
 Non-UK versions of the album include the early Parton-produced singles.